 - Follow the on-screen instructions and keep the device close to your paired mobile device or computer during the update

 - Once the update begins, you should see a progress bar on your device and in the Fitbit app until the update is complete

 Want to disable Active Zone Minutes for your Fitbit device?
 Go back to Active Minutes instead?

 Some of our readers are unhappy with this change and would like instead to see their active minutes.

-If you want to see the real-time you actually exercised for that day, take a look at your Fitbit account’s web dashboard which currently does not show zone minutes.
+If you want to see the real-time you exercised for that day, take a look at your Fitbit account’s web dashboard, which currently does not show zone minutes.

 Wrapping it up

-We love that Fitbit is adding in this type of fitness personalization based on both fitness level and age.
+We love that Fitbit adds this type of fitness personalization based on both fitness level and age.
 And we think it’s only going to get better and refined as we move forward.